Kansas City University: History

 KCU opened in May 1916 as the Kansas City College of Osteopathy and Surgery.
 At the time, it was the fifth osteopathic medical school to be established.
-In January 1921, the college moved its campus to the Northeast neighborhood, just east of downtown Kansas City.
+In January 1921, the college moved its campus to Kansas City's Historic Northeast neighborhood.
+The Kansas City Campus occupies the original site of Children's Mercy Hospital.
 In 1940, the Kansas City College of Osteopathy and Surgery took over the assets of the Central College of Osteopathy in Kansas City, Missouri.

 In November 1970, the name of the college was changed to the Kansas City College of Osteopathic Medicine, and again in July 1980 to the University of Health Sciences.
-In 1999, KCU joined with seven other research institutions to form the Kansas City Area Life Sciences Institute.
-As a founding partner, KCU has provided biomedical research opportunities within the greater Kansas City area.
+In 1999, KCU joined with seven other research institutions to form the Kansas City Area Life Sciences Institute, now known as BioNexus KC.
+As a founding partner and stakeholder institution, KCU has provided biomedical research opportunities within the greater Kansas City area.

 In 2004, the College of Biosciences opened and the university's name was changed to Kansas City University of Medicine and Biosciences.
 The first students in the College of Biosciences began coursework in the fall of 2005, working towards a one-year master's degree in biomedical sciences.
 The College of Biosciences later expanded the program to a two-year master's degree.
 In 2008, the college began offering a Master of Arts in bioethics.
+Currently, Kansas City University offers two Master of Science programs in Biomedical Sciences: a one-year intensive track for the Master of Science in Biomedical Sciences and a two-year research track for a Master of Science in Biomedical Science Research.

 In 2009, the president of the university, Karen Pletz, pursued the possibility of offering a dual DO-MD degree.
 The idea of a dual DO-MD degree was very controversial and raised concerns within the osteopathic medical community.
 Several leaders of the profession formally requested the option be abandoned.
 Pletz was subsequently fired, but refrained from discussing the details of her dismissal as a lawsuit was underway.
 The lawsuit and firing related to financial disagreements between Pletz and the university.
 Later that day, Pletz filed a countersuit against the school for alleged wrongful termination.
-Pletz was indicted by federal prosecutors on March 31, 2011 for embezzling $1.5 million from KCU.
+Pletz was indicted by federal prosecutors on March 31, 2011, for embezzling $1.5 million from KCU.
 Pletz committed suicide on November 22, 2011, in Fort Lauderdale, Florida, before the case went to trial.